 - information about GED Testing in your state

 Holders of the GED (General Education Development) diploma are as well-educated as regular high school graduates.
 Still, it will take time before the stigmas connected with the GED credential will have disappeared.

 The existing stigmas are accounting only partly for the (sometimes) pretty substantial earnings difference between high school graduates and GED diploma holders.
 See also this Peen Foster High School review.

 The differences may be stunning, and you can find quite a few educational institutions that have outspoken opinions about HiSET or GED diploma recipients.

-According to these schools, high school graduates received a thorough secondary education not only on knowledge, but also on building social, communication, and community skills.
+According to these schools, high school graduates received a thorough secondary education not only in knowledge but also in building social, communication, and community skills.
 The diploma GED testing offers may, therefore, be viewed slightly differently from a high school diploma.

 Is it true?
 Who knows.
 One thing is sure, if you don’t have a high school credential, please take some time to learn for the GED test and get your GED diploma as soon as possible.

-California residents 16 years of age and older may also opt to take the California High School Proficiency Exam (CHSPE) that also has, technically, the same value as a conventional HS degree.
+California residents 16 years of age and older may also opt to take the California High School Proficiency Exam (CHSPE) which also has, technically, the same value as a conventional HS degree.

 The fact of the matter is that a student who has earned his or her GED (General Education Development) degree will have all options for a rewarding academic career and a great future.